 - (A) Grading should be performed to minimize disruption to existing topography and other natural and cultural resources on the site and on adjacent sites.
 To the extent practicable, grading should minimize environmental impacts.
-To fulfill this goal, the following guidelines should be observed: - (i) Slopes and berms visible from streets and other public areas should appear as naturalistic forms.
-Slope ratios and the length of slopes should be varied if necessary to increase visual interest and relate manmade landforms to the shape of the natural terrain; - (ii) Excessive grading of hilltops and slopes should be avoided where there are reasonable alternatives that will preserve a site's natural landforms; - (iii) Grading and other methods should be considered to buffer incompatible land uses from each other;

-- (iv) Where steep slopes cannot be avoided, plant materials of varying forms and densities should be arranged to soften the appearance of the slope; and - (v) Drainage devices should be located and designed so as to minimize the view from public areas.
+To fulfill this goal, the following guidelines should be observed: - Slopes and berms visible from streets and other public areas should appear as naturalistic forms.
+Slope ratios and the length of slopes should be varied if necessary to increase visual interest and relate manmade landforms to the shape of the natural terrain; - (ii) Excessive grading of hilltops and slopes should be avoided where there are reasonable alternatives that will preserve a site's natural landforms; - (iii) Grading and other methods should be considered to buffer incompatible land uses from each other; - (iv) Where steep slopes cannot be avoided, plant materials of varying forms and densities should be arranged to soften the appearance of the slope; and - (v) Drainage devices should be located and designed so as to minimize the view from public areas.

-Rough grading for the developed area with the subject DSP amendment was approved under DSP-21037.
-The proposed warehouse/distribution buildings and structures will be sitting in locations that are relatively flat within the developed area, in order to minimize the need for grading and additional disruption to the existing topography.
+Rough grading for the area of the site to be developed with the subject DSP amendment was approved under DSP-21037.
+The approved warehouse/distribution buildings and structures will be sited in locations that are relatively flat, within the area to be developed, in order to minimize the need for grading and additional disruption to the existing topography.
 Retaining walls are utilized as needed to enhance stability, specifically around Warehouses 1 and 5 and the EV charging area.